 … price for speaking out against Mr Trump.
 He now has now won the presidency which is the prize that he sought.
 He now has the opportunity …

-The reference to him would be Trump – his interest in ass can get him into trouble.
+The reference to him would be Trump – his interest in ass can get him into trouble (Note: the pronunciation of the vowel in [ass] is unlike the typical American pronunciation; however, in RS it is quite common for Americans to not have typical American pronunciations in RS, such as the rhotic [r]).
 The reference to a snake and a lie is age old – it may refer to a person, or the snake of fable and lore.
 Keeps may refer to providing for a woman.
 You would either refer to Trump or Zervos.
-If Trump, then the reversal changed from 3rd person to 2nd person.
-Could this indicate a different voice?
-Or, the same voice now referring to the person in front of the lawyer at the time – Summer Zervos?
+If Trump, then the reversal changed from 3rd person to 2nd person, which may indicate a different person.

 Zervos reacts negatively when her lawyer says the word ‘star’.